ilydkin/telegram-lyrics-generator/README.md

 # Telegram lyrics generator (Voluspa)
-A tiny pet project of making a neural network work in Telegram.
+A small project of making a Telegram chat service on the basis of a neural network that was trained on Manowar lyrics to produce 'predictions' in tune with the questions.

 Original concept is borrowed from: https://github.com/dlebech/lyrics-generator/

 Actions taken and features introduced in this project: